-NOTE: SharpSpring will evenly distribute the emails across one list, multiple lists or list tags.
+NOTE: SharpSpring will evenly distribute the emails across one list.
 Keep in mind that you can create a specific list for an Email Test, that contains list members with similar characteristics.
 You can also create a sample of an existing list so you can send an Email Test to only a small percentage of a specific list.

 Step Five: Hover over the emails and click to select which ones you want to test.